krowe/ZSH-Keybindings/README.md

 This uses `Ctrl+Arrow` keys to jump through words.
 Because the brightness keys don't really apply here I've mapped them to search history from cursor.

+## Downloading ##

+You only need the keymap for your keyboard.
+Currently, that is just the `.zshrc_reference` file in this repository.
+The `.zshcr_reference` file is not needed but may be useful to you if you want to see the other settings I use.

 ## Configuration ##